 Image Courtesy of Alejandro-Escamilla via Unsplash.com As of last week, I began combing job boards for open editorial and food writing positions.
 I have my Master’s degree.
 I have sufficient experience.
-I should be a shoo-in’….which got me to thinking, what about those applicants who are not “shoo-ins”; what about the want-to-be editors and food writers … Continue reading How to Build a Stellar Resume as an Aspiring Food Writer, Stylist, or Photographer
+I should be a shoo-in’.
+This, in turn, made me ask myself "what about those applicants who are not 'shoo-ins'; what about the want-to-be editors … Continue reading How to Build a Stellar Resume as an Aspiring Food Writer, Stylist, or Photographer

 Image courtesy of Brandon.N via Flickr.com Recently, while exploring New Orleans (NOLA) for the first time, I posted pictures from the trip on my Facebook and said in the caption,"New Orleans!"
 To which a friend replied, "You went to New Orleans?
 What do you think?
 Went for my 50th.
 Nice buildings, but kind of a … Continue reading Top Ten Things To Do in New Orleans

 I am currently addicted to chayote.
 It is squash, but tastes more like a cucumber and yields a refreshing crunch when you bite into it.
 It can be eaten raw, sautéed, baked, pickeld, etc...The first time I actually used it was when I created this recipe for my pork chop with pomegranate seeds and tomatillo … Continue reading Chayote, Onion, and Green Tomato Pickled in Apple Cider Vinegar